RacimoLab/it-docs/gpu01.md

 Use the `nvidia-smi` command to view the current GPU usage.
 This command provides similar information to `top`, but for the GPUs.
+Note the "CUDA Version" near the top of the output.
+Software that you use with the GPUs must support this version of the CUDA drivers.

 ```
 $ nvidia-smi